References and names in Excel

 , and pressEnter/⏎

-- that cell should now have Emma’s visit date (or whatever value you referenced)
+- that cell should now have Emma’s post-training score (or whatever value you referenced)

 References in formulas